Kinder moorland walk - a glimpse into the future

 Look and listen out for ground nesting birds which feed and breed on Kinder Scout.
 Restoration work on the peat bogs has improved the habitat for craneflies and other insects that ground nesting birds such as curlew and golden plover chicks feed on.
 Birds of prey like merlin and short-eared owls hunt over the heather and red grouse can be seen taking to the air noisily when disturbed.

 As you walk along the River Noe, you pass some ancient clough woodland on your left.
 Over the next few years we will be extending this woodland by planting trees up the clough, all the way to Jacob's Ladder.
 You will see more alder along the stream sides and further up the hillsides oak and mountain ash will be planted and possibly some local bay leaf willow.
-If you return in the spring you should be able to see and hear more birds such as woodpeckers, ring ouzels and willow warblers.
+You should be able to see and hear more birds such as woodpeckers, ring ouzels and willow warblers.

 Climb Jacob's Ladder.
 We aim to restore more native trees in this clough by planting and protecting young trees and seedlings from grazing animals.
 This old packhorse track crossed the moors and was a trade route for lead, coal, salt and wool from medieval times until the railway was built in 1894.

-The High Peak Moors Vision and Plan aims to make Kinder Scout and other areas of blanket bog in the National Trust’s care wetter, by blocking erosion gullies and restoring vegetation on deep peat.
+Part of our vision for the High Peak moors is to make Kinder Scout and other areas of blanket bog in our care a healthier habitat for wildlife, by blocking eroded gullies to build up the peat soil and then planting a mix of vegetation into it.
 This route takes you around the bog on surfaced paths.
-You can see the results of restoration work where areas of bare, brown peat are now covered in a variety of moorland plants and pools of water.
-In time, this vast expanse of living bog will capture carbon as it gets locked up in the new peat and public drinking water supplies will improve as soil erosion is reduced.
+You can see the results of restoration work where areas that were bare, brown peat only 5 years ago are now covered in a variety of moorland plants and pools of water.
+This vast expanse of living bog is also storing carbon in the peat soil and public drinking water supplies will improve as soil erosion is reduced.

 Come off the Pennine Way, taking a path to your right and skirt eastwards around Kinder Plateau.
 On the left around the giant anvil shaped rock called Noe Stool, you will see the areas of eroded bare peat now beginning to recover as a result of gully blocking work higher up on the plateau, which has reduced the peat erosion into the gullies.
 Once the peat in the gullies is stable and wet, cotton grass, mosses and other moorland plants will grow.